joel99/vocal-mimicry/index.md

 The style embedder is adapted from the Deep Speaker model [8], which learns utterance-level speaker embeddings to classify different speakers.
 We re-purpose these embeddings as style vectors to be used by the transformer.
 The style embedder is built with a Residual Network with average pooling over frame-level input, affine layer, and length normalization layer at the end as shown in figure below.
 ![embedder](assets/figures/embedder_arch_pic.png)

 The embedder is pre-trained in a 2 step process, Cross Entropy Loss + Triplet Loss and just Triplet Loss.
 Having an initial softmax training process results in more stable convergences and produces better results.
 Triplet loss with cosine similarity is designed to captured the differences in different people's voice, but similarities in one person's voice with different dialogues as shown below.
 ![triplet_eq](assets/eq/triplet.png)
 ![triplet](assets/figures/triplet_loss.png)

 ## Experiments and Results

 Vocal imitation, as a type of style transfer, is difficult to evaluate objectively.
-A typical strategy used for style transfer results is Mean Opinion Survey, where opinions on task success (here, whether the source style is expressed in target clip), are gathered and averaged.
-However, we did not gather these quantitative scores after initial assessment of our results, which clearly did not convey the target styles, meaning failure for the overall system.
-Examples are provided below.
+A typical strategy used for style transfer results is Mean Opinion Survey, where opinions on task success are gathered and averaged.
+However, assessment of our results clearly showed that our model learned almost nothing, and so we did not gather these quantitative scores.
+Example model input/outputs are provided below.

-Our main experiment looked at the effects of adding a residual connection as shown in our architecture map, compared to simply having the transformer create an output mel.
-The samples indicate that not providing a residual connection produces non-random but meaningless noise.
-However, the residual connection preserved content, causing the overall mel to be distorted.
-We believe that this noisy distortion is fooling the SamePerson discriminator, meaning our model suffers from a combination of improper GAN tuning and insufficient training time.
+Our main experiment looked at the effects of the residual connection across the transformer network, as shown in our architecture map.
+Originally, this connection was not included in the architecture: however, without the residual connection our model produced non-random but meaningless noise (omitted as it is painful to listen to).
+After adding and retraining with the residual connection, results improved somewhat in that the network produced distorted versions of the source input [LINK].
+However, even with the residual connection we found the target style vector has little semantic effect on the output of the transformer: that is, the model was unable to learn the “style transfer” function that it was designed to.

-Realization of poor results indicate a few directions we could try to improve.
-A more rigorous assessment of each component could reveal unexpected behavior that would bring down the whole models performance.
-@Arda send some further insight.
-Include mel images.
+## Analysis

+Given the results above, it is highly likely that our model’s failure is attributable to a weak and/or noisy style loss signal.
+We have shown that our model tends to learn noisy distortions of the input clips: since the Style Embedder is trained on data which does not contain these distortions, it may not generalize well to the progressively-more distorted inputs we give it.
+This would make the style loss extremely noisy, which would in turn explain our inability to learn anything meaningful.
+We believe that this generalization error of the style embedder has at least something to do with our results, since the DeepSpeaker architecture is based on ConvNets and numerous sources, not least our own Assignment 2 [9], have demonstrated that even small perturbations in inputs may confuse CNNs.

+However even assuming that the style embedder generalized well, however, it is possible that the OriginalVoice discriminator needed more representational power than given by the simple arctan-of-norm function.
+In retrospect, even a simple multi-layer perceptron network might have been useful here to allow the discriminator function to capture, for example, differing importance of features in the style vectors.

+At the very least, these poor results indicate further directions for modification and exploration which could yield improvement.

+1. The most important task would be to verify the resilience of the Style Embedder to noise: say, by adding random gaussian noise to samples and measuring the resultant perturbations in the style vectors.
+If this reveals resilience to be a problem, then the next step would be to retrain the Style Embedder on a noise-augmented dataset so that it can better handle the the transformer produces.

+2. Furthermore, our goal was to produce realistic-sounding voices and the RealVoice discriminator could not prevent noticeable distortions in the model outputs.
+Given that the RealVoice architecture (illustrated above) without the global max-pool has been successfully applied to audio classification before, our max-pool probably causes the degradation simply because it throws away so much information.
+Replacing the max-pool with a recurrent neural network would have been a more appropriate way to synthesize information across time.

 ## Samples
 Provided below are a random selection of clips generated by our system.
 No residual connection results omitted (they are unpleasant to listen to!)

 #### Voice reconstruction (WaveGlow):